Haplotype: Y-STR haplotypes

 A similar scenario exists in trying to evaluate whether shared surnames indicate shared genetic ancestry.
 A cluster of similar Y-STR haplotypes may indicate a shared common ancestor, with an identifiable modal haplotype, but only if the cluster is sufficiently distinct from what may have happened by chance from different individuals who historically adopted the same name independently.
 Many names were adopted from common occupations, for instance, or were associated with habitation of particular sites.
 More extensive haplotype typing is needed to establish genetic genealogy.
 Commercial DNA-testing companies now offer their customers testing of more numerous sets of markers to improve definition of their genetic ancestry.
 The number of sets of markers tested has increased from 12 during the early years to 111 more recently.

 Establishing plausible relatedness between different surnames data-mined from a database is significantly more difficult.
 The researcher must establish that the very nearest member of the population in question, chosen purposely from the population for that reason, would be unlikely to match by accident.
 This is more than establishing that a randomly selected member of the population is unlikely to have such a close match by accident.
 Because of the difficulty, establishing relatedness between different surnames as in such a scenario is likely to be impossible, except in special cases where there is specific information to drastically limit the size of the population of candidates under consideration.

 Diversity

 Haplotype diversity is a measure of the uniqueness of a particular haplotype in a given population.
 The haplotype diversity (H) is computed as:

 where $x_i$ is the (relative) haplotype frequency of each haplotype in the sample and $N$ is the sample size.
 Haplotype diversity is given for each sample.

+History

+The term "haplotype" was first introduced by MHC biologist Ruggero Ceppellini during the Third International Histocompatibility Workshop to substitute "pheno-group".